-Although 4-12 cell lithium battery packs do not involve lethal voltages, they frequently involve dangerous amounts of current and power.
+Although 8-16 cell lithium battery packs do not involve lethal voltages, they frequently involve dangerous amounts of current and power.
 Proper precautions and electrical safety procedures should always be observed.
 Please read this manual carefully to ensure correct installation and operation.
 If you are unsure of anything, please contact us before proceeding.

 We have endeavoured to make a safe and reliable product which performs as described, however since ZEVA has no control over the integration of its products into a battery system, we can assume no responsibility for the final safety or functionality of the completed installation.
 It is up to the end user to determine the suitability of the products for the purpose employed, and the end user assumes all risks associated.
-Products should only be installed by suitably qualified and experienced persons, should be tested thoroughly after installation to verify correct operation, and should always be used in a safe and lawful manner.
+Products should only be installed by suitably qualified and experienced persons, and should always be used in a safe and lawful manner.